 Defining Blockchain

 What is blockchain technology?
-In simple terms, it’s a decentralized digital ledger that keeps records safe across a bunch of computers.
+To explain simply, I’d say it’s a decentralized digital ledger that keeps records safe across a bunch of computers.
 This means it’s super transparent, can’t be easily changed, and is pretty tough to hack.

 - Set standards for how blockchain should work.